Skip to main content

 How to be helpful:

-• Ask if you can join on telehealth or the phone
+• Ask if you can join by telehealth or phone if you can’t be there in person.

 What not to do: